Review and provide feedback on the preferred park design. The online survey closes on July 16, 2023.

 • Fitness and climbing workout station

 Draft design options were developed based on the feedback collected during Community Engagement Phase 1.
-In Community Engagement Phase 2, these designs were presented to community members for feedback.
+In this phase, these design options were shared with community members for feedback.

 Park Layout